Canva Is Fine Until It Isn't

 - 500 AI credits per month exhausted in the first batch, so completing the catalog takes multiple months

-- No multi-angle generation, meaning 5 of the 6 required images per product must come from actual photography or be skipped
+- No cohesive variant expansion, meaning the remaining listing images per product must come from actual photography or be skipped

 The dedicated AI tool path (using Nightjar):

-- Upload a product photo, select your Composition, generate all angles and styles in one session
+- Upload a product photo, pick a Composition and Photography Style, generate listing images and a Photoshoot variant set in one session

 - Time per product: roughly 2-5 minutes